-Although created to make healthcare more affordable and expand freedom in personal healthcare decisions, Health Savings Accounts (HSAs) can also play a significant role in saving for retirement.
-Due to their multiple tax advantages, generous contribution options, and valuable investment opportunities, HSAs can be used to supplement retirement accounts.
+Health Savings Accounts (HSAs) help make healthcare more affordable and provide more freedom in personal healthcare decisions.
+They can also play a significant role in saving for retirement.
+Due to their multiple tax advantages, generous contribution options, and valuable investment opportunities, HSAs effectively supplement traditional retirement accounts.

 HSAs and Healthcare

-First and foremost, of course, HSAs exist to help pay for qualified medical expenses.
-Only those enrolled in high-deductible healthcare insurance plans – those with deductibles of at least $1,300 for individual coverage or at least $2,600 for family coverage – qualify to contribute to an HSA.
-As with Flexible Spending Accounts (FSAs) sponsored by employers, HSA contributions are deducted in partial, equal amounts from each paycheck.
-Funds can then be withdrawn at any time to pay for eligible healthcare expenses.
+HSAs can be used to pay for qualified medical expenses, but only for those enrolled in high-deductible healthcare insurance plans (HDHPs).
+These plans hold deductibles of at least $1,500 for individual coverage or at least $3,000 for family coverage.
+As with employer-sponsored Flexible Spending Accounts (FSAs), HSA contributions are deducted in equal amounts from each paycheck throughout the plan year.
+These funds can then pay for eligible healthcare expenses at any time.

-HSAs offer a “triple-tax-advantage” that helps now with savings for healthcare expenses and later for potentially wider use in retirement:
+HSAs offer a “triple tax advantage” that helps with savings for current healthcare expenses and potentially offers greater use in retirement:

-- Tax-deductible contributions.
-All funds deposited into an HSA account are pre-tax, which lowers the participant’s total taxable income.
+- Tax-Free contributions.
+All funds deposited into an HSA account are pre-tax, lowering the participant’s total taxable income.

-- Tax-free withdrawals and gains.
-As long as they are used to pay eligible medical expenses, HSA withdrawals are not taxed.
-Interest earned and investment gains are also tax-free.
+- Tax-free withdrawals.
+HSA funds used to pay eligible medical expenses are not taxed.
+In addition, interest earned, and investment gains are also tax-free.

 Similar to retirement accounts, HSAs have annual maximum contribution limits.
-For 2017, the limits are $3,400 for individuals and $6,750 for families (for 2018, annual limits will increase to $3,450 and $6,900, respectively).
-If a participant can’t afford to contribute the maximum amount, HSAs allow spouses, parents, and friends to make contributions.
-Employers who offer HSA plans are also allowed to make contributions.
+For 2023, the limits are $3,850 for individuals and $7,750 for families.
+If the account owner needs help contributing the maximum, the IRS allows spouses, parents, and friends to contribute to another person’s HSA.
+Employers who offer HSA plans are also permitted to make contributions.

-Another benefit for HSA account owners approaching retirement are ‘catch-up’ contributions.
-Beginning in the year they turn 55, HSA owners who maintain enrollment in a qualified HDHP can begin making account contributions of up to $1,000 above the annual limit.
-This raises the total annual contribution limits for 55+ account owners to $4,350 and $7,750, respectively.
+Another benefit for HSA account owners approaching retirement is the ‘catch-up’ contribution.
+In the year an HSA owner turns 55, they can begin making account contributions of up to $1,000 above the annual limit as long as they continue to be enrolled in a qualifying HDHP.
+This provision raises the total annual contribution limits for 55+ account owners to $4,850 and $8,750, respectively.

-HSA accounts act like a basic savings account, paying minimal interest; however, they also allow investing the money for greater returns.
-Keep in mind, HSA providers usually require a minimum account balance in order to qualify for investing.
-Once balance hits that threshold, investing in mutual funds offers an effective way to add to retirement savings.
+HSA accounts act like basic interest-bearing savings accounts.
+However, most HSAs also allow investing funds for greater returns.
+Remember that HSA providers usually require a minimum account balance to qualify for investing.

-HSA accounts offer a safe and tax-effective tool for creating a larger retirement nest egg for those with relatively low healthcare costs who invest unused HSA funds wisely.
-When saving for retirement, don’t forget to include HSAs if you qualify.
+HSA accounts offer a safe and tax-effective tool for expanding your retirement nest egg, especially for those with relatively low healthcare costs who invest their unused HSA balance wisely.
+When saving for retirement, remember to include HSAs if you qualify.